bradleyfrank/ansible/README.md

   -g  Specify the git branch to run (default: 'main') -b  Run the bootstrap playbook (default)
   -d  Run the dotfiles playbook
-  -e  Set the email address for this system
+  -e  Set the email address to use
   -s  Manage ssh config for this system (default: false) -h  Print this help menu and quit
 ```